 On Dec.
 14, 2014, after many months of not getting expected results, biochemist Jim Spudich got into bed, read a chunk of a novel, fell asleep and had a dream that would change the thinking in his field about what causes a common and often lethal heart defect.

 March 20, 2019 - By Bruce Goldman

-Jim Spudich isn’t the kind of avid reader who devours a book in two days and moves immediately to the next on his nightstand.
+Jim Spudich isn’t the kind of reader who devours a book in two days and moves immediately to the next one on his nightstand.
 He just reads himself to sleep on evenings when he wants to reroute his brain from thinking about his work.
-Which is most of the time.

 “Creative research is not a job — it’s a full-time, almost childlike obsession driven by the curiosity that all kids have,” said Spudich, PhD, professor of biochemistry.
 “I see myself as a kid who’s never had to grow up.”